 There are many reasons why you might not last as long in bed as you would like.
-But the good news is that there are a variety of behavioural changes, health tips, and in certain cases, even prescription treatments that can help you last longer in bed.
-The graphic below is designed by the medical team at LloydsPharmacy’s Online Doctor to provide some tips and tricks to help you last longer.
-But if you’re looking for a prescription-strength solution, then visit our online PE clinic for medical advice and treatment.
+But the good news is that there is a variety of behavioural changes, health tips, and in certain cases, even prescription treatments that can help you last longer in bed.
+The medical team at LloydsPharmacy’s Online Doctor is here to provide some tips and tricks to help you last longer.

 Want help to last longer in bed?

 There are many reasons why a man might not last as long in bed as he would like.
 At some point or another, most men experience this feeling.
 You could be suffering from performance anxiety, stress, premature ejaculation, or erectile dysfunction (if you lose your erection during sex).
 The good news is that there are a variety of behavioural changes and prescription treatments which can help you last longer in bed.

 If you find yourself worrying about how long you’ll last in bed, then you could be suffering from performance anxiety – ‘nerves’, essentially.
 Practically every man will have experienced some form of performance anxiety.
 Normally it is nothing to worry about.
 However sometimes anxiety can develop into premature ejaculation or erectile dysfunction.